Recent Posts

 Eating at The Choi’s

 I really like this hidden Korean Resto, @thechois_official in SS2 The Hub which I had my eye on for a while.
 We could get single portions of favs like beef and seafood jjampong, chicken tangsuyuk and beef doenjang, and prices were more than reasonable.
-Even
+Even then, the portions are generous so small eaters can share.

 Let’s eat at Makan Time